 The research team conducted separate queries across Russian professional military journals and associated literature.
-The writings consulted were primarily published within the last 10-15 years, with a specific focus on the last 5 years.
-However, earlier Soviet writing and analysis at the time was also used to help build out the background and evolution of terminology.
+The writings we consulted were primarily published within the last 10-15 years, with a specific focus on the last 5 years.
+However, we also used earlier Soviet writing and analysis to help build out the background and evolution of terminology.
 The report does not intend to be an exhaustive review of this literature.
-It does leverage Russianlanguage resources intended to be summative and comprehensive, compiling terms, references, and concept definitions.
+It does leverage Russian-language resources intended to be summative and comprehensive, compiling terms, references, and concept definitions.

 The journals we reviewed included Voennaya Mysl' (Military Thought), Strategicheskaya Stabil'nost' (Strategic Stability), Vooruzhenie i Ekonomika (Armaments and Economics), Vozdushko-kosmicheskie sily: teoriya i praktika (Aerospace Forces: Theory and Practice), and Vestnik AVN (Herald of the Academy of Military Sciences).
 Also included were limited numbers of analytical opinion and commentary from Russian military thinkers in the publications Nezavisimoe Voennoe Obozrenie (Independent Military Review), Voenno-Promyshlennyi Kur'er (Military-Industrial Courier), and Vozdushno-Kosmicheskaya Oborona (Sfera) (Aero-Space Defense (Sphere)).
-The team also analyzed several books, which were referenced by or debated within some of these articles, and consulted several official and unofficial Russian military dictionaries and encyclopedias proved especially useful for parsing complex concepts, offering diagrams, and defining key terms.
+The team also analyzed several books, which were referenced by or debated within some of these articles, and consulted several official and unofficial Russian military dictionaries, along with encyclopedias, proved especially useful for parsing complex concepts, offering diagrams, and defining key terms.

 We began by identifying key concepts in and terms about threat perception, strategy, and military operations in speeches by Russian military officials and then traced them in professional military literature and military encyclopedias/dictionaries.
-We hypothesized that there was an evolution in Soviet-era concepts, continuity in debates and conversations, with some new additions or interpretations.
+We hypothesized that there was an evolution in Soviet-era concepts, and continuity in debates and conversations, with some new additions or interpretations.
 We found that this was indeed the case.
 The team examined Russian military writings focused on warfighting at the regional to large-scale level by querying the Eastview Russian-language military writings database and several journals available online.
-The articles were grouped into categories, as follows: first, military strategy, operational art, and strategic operations; then, lessons learned, and future warfighting.
+The articles were grouped into categories as follows: first, military strategy, operational art, and strategic operations; then lessons learned and future warfighting.

-Some writings, for example those of General Zarudnitskiy, are intentionally over-represented in citations.
-This is because they were the most current, and also the most comprehensive discussions from authoritative sources.
-They represented 'best in breed' writing that offered a glimpse of the latest iteration of these concepts or ideas as they are being used in Russian military discussions.
-A note of caution, we found some definitions of terms to be dated.
-There are notable changes over the past ten years in how the Russian military discusses theaters of military operations, and strategic operations.
-This subject is a moving target.
-The Russian military lexicon continues to evolve, requiring occasional updates to our understanding.
+Some writings, for example those of Colonel General Vladimir Borisovich Zarudnitskiy, are intentionally over-represented in citations, as they were the most current, and also the most comprehensive, discussions from authoritative sources.
+They represented "best in breed" writing that offered a glimpse of the latest iteration of these concepts or ideas as they are being used in Russian military discussions.
+As a note of caution, we found some term definitions to be dated.
+There are notable changes over the past 10 years in how the Russian military discusses theaters of military operations and strategic operations; this subject is a moving target.
+Thus, the Russian military lexicon continues to evolve, requiring occasional updates to our understanding.